Cell Strategy

 Fill Option

-have a optional parameter named fill
+All cell strategy classes have a optional parameter named fill.

-parameter determines that grid's item composable should fill grid cell's size.
+The fill parameter determines that grid's item composable should fill grid cell's size.

-is true, grid layout forces item composable to have width or height to fit cell's maximum width or height.
+When fill is true, grid layout forces item composable to have width or height to fit cell's maximum width or height.

 (width when vertical grid, height when horizontal grid)